karensheng/Airbnb_Regulation/README.md

 Raw data is organized as .gz files on the InsideAirbnb website.
 To make the data ingestion process accurate and scalable, I developed a BeautifulSoup script that scraped all of the hyperlinks on "http://insideairbnb.com/get-the-data.html".
 This includes links of files associated with other cities and countries.
 After that, I developed a function that imports and concatenates city-specific files associated with Listings, Reviews and Calendar, respectively.
 As of May 31 2019, there were 45 monthly scraped files for each set of data associated with San Francisco.
 Three months were scraped twice - November 2017, December 2017 and January 2018.
 These three months coincide with the period when Airbnb urged hosts to register with the city to meet the compliance requirements.

 Note that the concatenated "Calendar" data adds up to more than 100 million observations.
 The massive size caused crashes of RAM repeatedly.
-After several attempts, I decided to filter the data to dates with less than 180 days' lead time from the "current" scraped date before the data sets were concatenated.
+After several attempts, I decided to filter the data to dates with a maximum of 180 days' lead time from the "current" scraped date.
 For instance, for the Calendar file scraped on January 1, 2017, only observations up to June 30, 2017 were included in the combined data.

 Overall the data pipeline could be pictured as below:

-#### BeautifulSoup ----> Index of Hyperlinks ----> Import and Concatenate Raw Data (unzipping .gz files)
-#### ----> Pickle concatenated data ----> SQLITE3/Pandas
+#### BeautifulSoup ----> Index of Hyperlinks ----> Import and Concatenate Raw Data (unzipping .gz files) ----> Pickle concatenated data ----> SQLITE3/Pandas

 Sqlite3 was extensively used.
 Multiple data tables are stored in a master database called "airbnb.db".
 The advantage of using Sqlite3 is that the data tables could be queried directly across different Jupyter notebooks.